Making Sense and Money from your Data

 History of data collection

 Scientist believe that data collection has been around for around 20,000 years.
 In 1960 the Ishango bones were discovered in what is now Uganda, these bones date back to 18,000bc.
 They show tally marks, a kind of prehistoric data storage to keep track of supplies and trading activities.
-The abacus, the first dedicated device constructed specifically for performing calculations comes into use in Babylon in 2400bc.
+The abacus, the first dedicated device constructed specifically for performing calculations, was used in Babylon in 2400bc.
 The first libraries also appeared around this time, representing our first attempts at mass data storage.

 Only 350+ years ago in 1663, In London.
 John Graunt carried out the first recorded experiment in statistical data analysis.
 By recording further information about mortality, he had theories that he could design an early warning system for the bubonic plague ravaging Europe.
 He took the bill of mortality and introduced details such as a persons age.
 He is credited with producing the first life table, giving probabilities of survival to each age.
 This census method provided a framework for modern demography.

 Fritz Pfleumer, a German-Austrian engineer, invents a method of storing information magnetically on tape.
-The principles he develops are still in use today, with the vast majority of digital data being stored magnetically on computer hard disks.
+The principles he developed are still in use today, with the vast majority of digital data being stored magnetically on computer hard disks.

 IBM mathematician Edgar F Codd presents his framework for a “relational database” in 1970.
-The model provides the framework that many modern data services use today, to store information in a hierarchical format, prior to this it needed an expert.
+The model provides the framework that many modern data services use today to store information in a hierarchical format; before this, it needed an expert.

 In 1991 Computer scientist Tim Berners-Lee announced the birth of what would become the World Wide Web as we know it today.
 Google arrived in 1997 – and for the next 20 years (at least) its name will become shorthand for searching the internet for data.